Yankees vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .381 with a triple, three home runs, three walks and five RBI.
+- Ohtani has hit safely in six games in a row.
+In his last 10 outings he is hitting .308 with a double, a triple, five home runs, six walks and eight RBI.

 Ohtani Recent Games